 Based on irony-free, wildly contradictory, totally true interviews with Tonya Harding and Jeff Gillooly

-Like a Michener account, and the disclaimer above speaks to this, there is a sense that is not necessarily the verbatim truth of everything exactly the way it happened — but boy it sure feels like it is.
+Like a Michener account, and the disclaimer above speaks to this, there is a sense that this is not necessarily the verbatim truth of everything exactly the way it happened — but boy it sure feels like it is.
 It really puts you there — and it’s highly compelling.

 Propelling I, Tonya is a glorious tour de force by Margot Robbie — clearly the best female performance of the year.
 Allison Janney as her mother is utter perfection as well.
 Both should be winning Oscars on March 4th — but sadly won’t.